wayoda/rswt-flasher/README.md

-For you convenience there is a copy of the original python source file on the [rswt-flasher release pages](https://github.com/wayoda/rswt-flasher/releases) named `rswt-flasher` which can be run directly from the download directory.
+For you convenience there is a copy of the original python source file on the [rswt-flasher release pages](https://github.com/wayoda/rswt-flasher/releases) named `rswt-flasher` which can be run directly from your download location.

 Just mind that the [PySerial library](http://pyserial.sourceforge.net/) must be installed too.